Learn About Your Pets and Their Health

 What is Kennel Cough?

 Kennel Cough is a broad term covering any infectious or contagious condition of dogs where coughing is one of the major clinical signs.
 The term tracheobronchitis describes the location of the infection in the “windpipe” or trachea and bronchial tubes.
 Several viruses and bacteria can cause kennel cough, often at the same time.
-These include adenovirus type-2 (distinct from the adenovirus type 1 that causes infectious hepatitis), parainfluenza virus, and the bacterium Bordetella bronchiseptica.
+These include adenovirus type-2 (distinct from the adenovirus type 1 which causes infectious hepatitis), parainfluenza virus, and the bacterium Bordetella bronchiseptica.
 Because the infection spreads when dogs are housed together, it is often seen soon after dogs have been in kennels, hence the name “kennel cough”.

-What are the clinical signs of kennel cough other than coughing?
+What are the clinical signs of Kennel Cough other than coughing?

 What is the treatment for infectious tracheobronchitis?